piocalderon/piocalderon.github.io/_pages/about.md

 Aside from data science, I am also interested in **exploring new places**.
 My last adventure was a two-month digital nomad trip through Chiang Mai, India and Bali.
 I'm on a mission to travel the 🌍.
 I'll write about my adventures when I have the time.

+This blog is best viewed on a PC because of D3!

 [![](/images/varanasi.jpg)](https://piocalderon.github.io/varanasi)
 *Ghats of Varanasi, captured during my trip to India.
 Feb 2020.*